Ricardo0621/Linux_guides/OpenSSH.md

 ![Login again](images/Auth_log_1.jpg)

+When we run

+~~
+tail -f auth.log
+~~

-We can see how the log located in
+we can see how the log located in
 ~~~
 /var/log/auth.log
 ~~~